Mexico landscape

 Community Tips

 Start the paperwork at least 4–6 months before your travel date.
 Airline pet policies change frequently — always confirm directly with your carrier close to departure.
+If traveling from outside the US or Canada, allow extra time to obtain a health certificate within 15 days of arrival.

 Have you moved to Mexico with your cat?
 Share your experience and help other travellers.